sepnyc/SEP-PD/august_session.md

 [Slides]

-Learn the basics of HTML and CSS, the languages that control the content and style of all web pages.
-By the end of the day, you will gain familiarity with syntax, coding/design tools, teaching tools, and build a few simple web pages.
+Discuss what make the internet tick.
+Learn the basics of HTML and CSS, the languages that control the structure and style of all web pages.
+By the end of the day, you will gain familiarity with syntax, coding, design & teaching tools, and either plan a lesson or build your first web pages!

 ### Day 3: